confucius/KanbanGuides/readme.md

 ## What is This?

-The Open Guide to Kanban is a living document that aims to provide clear, actionable guidance for implementing Kanban in knowledge work.
+The Kanban Guides are living document that aims to provide clear, actionable guidance for implementing Kanban in knowledge work.
 It is designed to evolve over time, incorporating feedback and insights from the community.

 ## Encouraged Contribution Workflow